-After the chapters have been returned to the Press, you can expect to receive further queries from the in-house editor: requests for clarification or for missing information, or follow-up on queries left unanswered.
+After the chapters have been returned to the press, you can expect to receive further queries: requests for clarification or for missing information, or follow-up on queries left unanswered.

 Volume editors will be asked to make decisions on behalf of contributors or to contact those contributors and obtain responses promptly.